 Protective Order Counts Abuse in the Following:

 Divorce With A Plan assists you in determining if an abuse detailed above has occurred and whether it rises to the level that the court, in general, will hold a respondent responsible for.
-Once that is determined, we are focused on analyzing whether that offense should be dealt with criminally and what other remedies should be sought based on the above occurrence.
+Once that decision is made, we focus on analyzing whether the offense should be addressed criminally and what other remedies might be appropriate based on the situation.

 Eligible for a Protective Order